grnet/e-science/orka/README.md

     --auth_url="authentication url (Default Value=https://accounts.okeanos.grnet.gr/identity/v2.0)",
     --use_hadoop_image="name of a hadoop image.
 Overrides image value (Default value=HadoopImage)"

-Install from a pre-configured image
+Create Hadoop cluster from a pre-configured image
 ----------------------------------

 Using the --use_hadoop_image argument creates the Hadoop cluster much faster because it utilises a specially created ~okeanos VM image with Java and YARN pre-installed.
 Omitting this argument ensures that the latest stable YARN version will be installed (but at the cost of lower speed).

-Command {orka create} examples
+{orka create} command examples
 ---------------------------

 example for create cluster with default optionals (not hadoop_image):